-The Federal Decree-Law No. (8) of 2017 on Value-Added Tax, which came into effect on January 1, 2018, introduced VAT in UAE.
-Along with the law came several guidelines, executive regulations, and notifications to help the businesses to comply with all the requirements of the law.
-However, it is difficult for businesses to understand and fulfil all the requirements in the initial stages of implementation of the law.
-This leads to several violations and penalties that increase the costs for businesses.
+The Federal Decree-Law No. (8) of 2017 on Value-Added Tax, which came into effect on January 1, 2018, introduced VAT in the UAE.
+Along with the law came several guidelines, executive regulations, and notifications to help the businesses comply with all the law requirements.

-VAT fines and penalties applicable on UAE VAT-registered person in the case of non-compliance with VAT requirements
+VAT fines and penalties applicable on UAE VAT-registered individuals in the case of non-compliance with VAT requirements

-A person, who is required to register for VAT pursuant to the provisions of the Decree Law, must file a Tax Registration application with the Authority within 30 days of reaching the mandatory registration threshold.
-In the case of contravention of this mandatory requirement by a VAT-eligible business, FTA imposes a fine of AED20,000.0.
+An individual, who is required to register for VAT under the provisions of the Decree-Law, must file a Tax Registration application with the Authority within 30 days of reaching the mandatory registration threshold.
+In the case of infringement of this mandatory requirement by a VAT-eligible business, FTA imposes a fine of AED20,000.0.

-A business in UAE is required to deregister from VAT if the taxable turnover or taxable expense in the last 12 consecutive months is less than the voluntary threshold or if the business does not expect to reach any of those numbers within the next 30 days.
-The application for deregistration must be sent to the FTA within 20 business working days of the occurrence of the event that calls for the business to de-register.
-If the business contravenes this requirement, a penalty amount of AED10,000.0 is imposed on the business.
+A business in the UAE must deregister from VAT if the taxable turnover or taxable expense in the last 12 consecutive months is less than the voluntary threshold or if the business does not expect to reach any of those numbers within the next 30 days.

 Delay in VAT return filing